Access level ▸ Black-Box · Open for engagements

 • Optional management outcome summary

-Practical experience across regulated environments, agentic AI advisory, product assessments, open source, standards, and enterprise enablement.
+Regulated environments, agentic AI advisory, product assessments, open source, standards, and enterprise enablement.
+Client identities stay under NDA — the work doesn't.

 Financial-Sector AI Security